juji-io/datalevin/doc/search.md

 First, we want to consider documents containing all `n` user specified query terms.
-Instead of looping over all `n` inverted lists of all query terms, we first pick the query term with the least edit distance (i.e. with the least amount of typos) and the least document frequency (i.e. the most rare term), use its inverted list of documents as the candidates, and forgo all other documents.
+Instead of looping over all `n` inverted lists of all query terms, we first pick the query term with the least document frequency (i.e. the most rare term), use its inverted list of documents as the candidates, and forgo all other documents.
 This is sufficient, because, for a document to contain all `n` query terms, it must contains the rarest one among them.
 More generally, there is a simple